 While the injury or illness itself is stressful, especially because it puts a wrench in your long awaited trip, many travelers may not realize that health insurance works differently abroad.

-Without travel insurance, you’ll be left responsible paying for medical bills out-of-pocket.
+Without travel insurance, you’ll be left responsible for paying for medical bills out-of-pocket.
 Even if you have health insurance at home, this doesn’t mean you have coverage abroad.

 Can I Use My US Health Insurance in Another Country?